Art&Craft

 A possible future

-The German company I mentioned at the beginning, Nat-2, a sports footwear company, has taken the concept even further.
+The German company we were talking about at the beginning, Nat-2, a sports footwear company, has taken the concept even further.
 They say the term vegan should not stop at food but should also be used for clothing and footwear.

-Thus, the shoes they produce are made of 90% renewable wood and organic cotton.
-The wood used is ash, birch, maple, cherry, elm and beech, depending on what is available in these forests.
-FSC certificate.
-The glue used for gluing has no components of animal origin and the sole is made of natural rubber.
-The wood processing and shoe manufacturing is done in a specialised factory in Italy.
+Their shoes are made from 90% of wood from renewable forests and organic cotton.
+The wood they use is ash, birch, maple, cherry, elm and beech, depending on what is available in these forests FSC certificate.
+The glue used in the gluing has no animal components and the sole is made of natural rubber.
+The wood processing and shoe manufacturing is done in a specialized factory in Italy.
 The company assures us that the shoes are comfortable and durable.

 Nat-2 vegan shoes photo source: positivr.fr